MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--dbgsettings.md

 > [!IMPORTANT]
 > The 1394 transport is available for use in Windows 10, version 1607 and earlier.
 > It is not available in later versions of Windows.
 You should transition your projects to other transports, such as KDNET using Ethernet.
-> For more information about that transport, see [Setting Up Kernel-Mode Debugging over a Network Cable Manually](setting-up-a-network-debugging-connection.md).
+> For more information about that transport, see [Setting Up KDNET Network Kernel Debugging Automatically](https://docs.microsoft.com/windows-hardware/drivers/debugger/setting-up-a-network-debugging-connection-automatically).
 >

 Specifies that the target machine and the host machine will use an IEEE 1394 (FireWire) connection for debugging.
 When this option is used, the **CHANNEL** parameter can be included as well.
-For more information, see [Setting Up Kernel-Mode Debugging over a 1394 Cable Manually](https://msdn.microsoft.com/library/windows/hardware/ff556866).
+For more information, see [Setting Up Kernel-Mode Debugging over a 1394 Cable Manually](https://docs.microsoft.com/windows-hardware/drivers/debugger/setting-up-a-1394-cable-connection).

 **CHANNEL:**<em>channel</em>
 (Only used when the connection type is **1394**.)
 Specifies the 1394 channel to use.
 The value for *channel* must be a decimal integer between 0 and 62, inclusive, and must match the channel number used by the host computer.
 The channel specified in this parameter does not depend on the physical 1394 port chosen on the adapter.
 The default value for *channel* is 0.

 ## General Debugger Settings

-<strong>\start</strong> *startpolicy*
+**/start** <em>startpolicy</em>
 This option specifies the debugger start policy.
 The following table shows the options for the *startpolicy*.

 |Option|Description|